 Ken: So prior to her position at the Wing, which by the way for those of you who don’t know, the Wing is one of the industry’s most powerful and important organizations.
-Heather was the executive director of the New York State Council of the Arts, overseeing the distribution of over 123 million bucks grants.
+Heather was the executive director of the New York State Council of the Arts, overseeing the distribution of over 123 million bucks in grants.
 She was also the president of the National Arts Service Organization to Meet The Composer and CEO of the Delaware Symphony Orchestra.
 Prior to this research, I didn’t even know Symphony Orchestras had CEOs.
-So yes, she is a powerhouse and an arts administrator.
+So yes, she is a powerhouse of an arts administrator.

-Heather: Well, I don’t know if I’m a powerhouse but it’s certainly how I think it is?
+Heather: Well, I don’t know if I’m a powerhouse, but it’s certainly how I think it is.